Jonathan2251/lbd/source/backendstructure.rst

 Class Cpu0Subtarget supply the interface getInstrInfo(), getFrameLowering(), ..., to get other Cpu0 classes.
 Most classes (like Cpu0InstrInfo, Cpu0RegisterInfo, ...) have Subtarget
-reference member to allow them access other classes through the Cpu0Subtarget interface list in :num:`Figure #backendstructure-f1`.
+reference member to allowing them access other classes through the Cpu0Subtarget interface.
-Classes (maybe added at later chapters) can access Subtarget class through Cpu0TargetMachine (usually use TM as symbol) by static_cast<Cpu0TargetMachine &>(TM).getSubtargetImpl().
+Classes can access Subtarget class through Cpu0TargetMachine (usually use TM as symbol) by static_cast<Cpu0TargetMachine &>(TM).getSubtargetImpl().
-Once get Subtarget class, the backend code can accesss other classes through it.
+Once getting Subtarget class, the backend code can access other classes through it.
 For those classes name of Cpu0SExx, they mean the standard 32 bits class.
 This arrangement follows llvm 3.5 Mips backend style.
-In Mips backend, it uses Mips16, MipsSE and Mips64 files/class name to define class function for 16, 32 and 64 bits architecture, respectively.
+In Mips backend, it uses Mips16, MipsSE and Mips64 files/classes name to define classes functions for 16, 32 and 64 bits architecture, respectively.
 Since Cpu0Subtarget creates Cpu0InstrInfo, Cpu0RegisterInfo, ..., at constuctor
-function, it can supply the class reference through the interfaces shown in :num:`Figure #backendstructure-f1`.
+function, it can provide the class reference through the interfaces shown in :num:`Figure #backendstructure-f1`.

 Below :num:`Figure #backendstructure-f2` shows Cpu0 TableGen inheritance